The opposite of masculine rape culture is masculine nurturance culture: men* increasing their capacity to nurture, and becoming whole.

 Something odd happens when you google ‘man comforting a woman.’
-Many of the top hits are about women comforting men. (try it.)
+Many of the top hits, as I write this, are about women comforting men.
 The ‘suggested search’ terms too: ‘how to comfort a guy, how to comfort a man when he’s stressed, how to comfort a guy when he’s upset.’
 Apparently lots and lots of people on planet earth are googling how to comfort men… and fewer are googling how to comfort women.
 Strange, isn’t it, since this culture views women as ‘the emotional ones’ and men as the strong ones.
 Perhaps something is a bit backwards here.

 I tried to find an image that would capture the way men have actually comforted me, which for me is the most intimate image of holding me in their arms, skin on skin like a young baby, rocking or singing, letting me be at my most vulnerable, held safe.
 There when needed, when it matters.
 I could find only one image that looked remotely like the real thing.